alaahmet/thesis/README.md

 ## Files

 1. **`lpsw.cpp`**: Implements the Standard Sharir-Welzl Algorithm (Section 2 of the paper).
-Initial Start Basis is randomized in every run.
+Initial Start Basis is rerandomized in every run.
    - Takes `d` (number of variables) as an argument.
    - Compile and test using:
      ```bash